asmuth-archive/libsmatrix/README.md

       </snapshots>
     </repository>

-To build the maven artifact from source, check out libsmatrix and run this:
+To publish the maven artifact from source, check out libsmatrix and run this:

-    $ make build_maven
+    $ make publish_java

 ### Import gem via rubygems (ruby only)